cromelex/pages-garden/content/projects/plant sensors.md

 > Even though I have been using the plant sensors for over two years, some plants will still randomly just die.
 > This is by no means a foolproof way to keep plants alive!

-As I already run [Home Assistant](https://www.home-assistant.io/) so it was only natural that I added the plant sensors into it.
+I already run [Home Assistant](https://www.home-assistant.io/) so it was only natural that I added the plant sensors into it.

 ## Materials
 - Plants